GeosoftInc/gxpy/docs/geosoft.gxapi.rst

    # ... do some work with voxe ...

-   # release the voxe resource te ensure it is released before vox
+   # release the voxe resource to ensure it is released before vox
    del voxe

 Helper classes to pass immutable values by reference